What is Vibe Coding and Why It Changes Everything

 Will vibe coding replace software developers?

-No. It makes good developers dramatically more productive.
+No. It makes good developers far more productive.
 A senior developer with Claude Code builds in hours what used to take days.
 The people at risk are not developers.
 They’re the agencies and freelancers charging for volume of output that one person with a strong model can now match alone.

 What tools do you need for vibe coding?